-The Shining Star Award is presented to a new committee volunteer who demonstrates outstanding commitment and enthusiastic support to Maryland REALTORS® program.
-Nominations for this award will come from Maryland REALTORS® Committee chairs, leadership and Maryland REALTORS® staff.
+The Shining Star Award will be presented to a new committee volunteer who demonstrates outstanding commitment and enthusiastic support to Maryland REALTORS® programs.
+Nominations for this award will come from Maryland REALTORS® Committee chairs, leadership, and Staff.

 A REALTOR® who has held membership in the state Association for a cumulative period of fifty (50) years is eligible for REALTOR® Emeritus status.

 Upon approval of an application for REALTOR® Emeritus by the Board of Directors of the Maryland REALTORS®, no further payment of dues to the state Association is necessary by the local association/board of which the REALTOR® Emeritus is a member.

 This dues waiver does not take effect until the dues year immediately following the Board of Directors' approval.
 A completed application is necessary to begin the approval process for state REALTOR® Emeritus status, which must be completed by the candidate's local association/board.
 Documentation substantiating the candidate's fifty (50) years of membership must be attached to the application.

 Certification forms are due to the state association no later than one week prior to the winter meeting of the Maryland REALTORS® Board of Directors.